-Wanda Maulding, Interim Chair 118 College Drive #5027 Hattiesburg, MS 39406-0001 (601) 266-4579
+Ronald Styron, Chair 118 College Drive #5027 Hattiesburg, MS 39406-5027 (601) 266-4579

-Anderson, Bowles, Kazelskis, Lee, Lucas, Luh, Maulding, McNeese, Melear, Ortloff, Peters, Pierce, Rachal, Roberson, Smith, C., Smith, M., Styron
+Anderson, Kazelskis, Lee, Lucas, Maulding, McNeese, Peters, Pierce, Rachal, Roberson, Shelley, Smith, M., Styron, Ward

 The Department of Educational Leadership and Research comprises courses and degree programs in educational administration and supervision, higher education, research and foundations, and adult education.
 The programs in educational administration and supervision encompass the full range of administrative positions and lead to the master's degree, the specialist's degree, and the doctorate in education with an emphasis in educational administration.
 Programs at the master's degree level provide entry-level preparation in school principalship.
-Programs at the specialist's and doctoral levels provide preparation for the superintendency, central administrative staff positions, and leadership roles in other institutional settings.
-In addition, the program at the doctoral level provides preparation for college teachers in educational administration and persons desiring to prepare for administration in higher education.
+Programs at the specialist's level provide entry level preparation in the school principalship and/or preparation for the superintendency, central administrative staff positions, and leadership roles in other institutional settings.
+In addition, the program at the doctoral level provides preparation for college teachers in educational administration.